Blade Runner is a film I hold in considerable affection and yet it is not great movie. For that matter it's not even a good movie.

 When he left Fox he started the Ladd Company.
 Sadly the butchers bill came due with Blade Runner.
 Ladd okayed a a script treatment for Do Androids Dream of Electric Sheep.
 It was clearly going to need a better title* but a SciFi noir premise had real potential.
 Ladd knew he had a handful with Scott but the results so far had been correspondingly rewarding.

 Scott works in visuals and Blade Runner's visuals are the best thing in the movie.
-However they are not in fact all that original.
+However they are NOT all that original.
 A lot this film's imagery is owed to another film with strong cineamatography and a weak storyline.

 Friz Lang's Metropolis (1927)